stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 When it comes to cascading OKRs, most larger companies will hire an OKR coach who has a background in change management consulting.

-If you feel that's the right choice for your organization, we recommend engaging the consultant just before rollout stage 3 (see the 5 rollout stages at step #6 above).
+If you feel that's the right choice for your organization, we recommend engaging the consultant just before rollout stage 3; of the 5 rollout stages listed at step #6 above.

 Stages 1 and 2 beforehand will give you great insight to the challenges you may or may not be facing, and the profile of consultant you need to hire.